heckj/hummingbird-docs/Hummingbird.docc/Mustache/MustacheSyntax.md

 ### Tags

-Surround all tags by a double curly bracket `{{}}`.
-When a tag has a reference to a key, mustache searches for the key from the context at the top of the context stack and returns the associated value.
-If the key can't be found, then mustache searches the next context down and so on until either a key is found or it reaches the bottom of the stack.
-If no key is found the output is `nil`.
+Surround all tags with a double curly bracket `{{}}`.
+When a tag has a reference to a key, mustache searches for the key from the context at the top of the context stack to return the associated value.
+If the key can't be found in the current context, then mustache recursively searches the next context down until either a key is found or it reaches the bottom of the stack.
+If no key is found the output is `nil`, which renders as an empty string.

 Use dot notation to reference the child of an associated value of a key, similar to Swift.
-For example, in `{{main.sub}}`, mustache searches the first context for the key `main`.
-If found, is uses that value for context and searches for the key `sub`.
+For example, in the tag `{{main.sub}}`, mustache searches the first context for the key `main`.
+If found, is uses that value for context and searches `main` for the key `sub`.

-To constrain mustache to search for values in the context at the top of the stack, prefix the variable name with a `.`, for example: `{{.key}}`
+To constrain mustache to search for values in the context at the top of the stack, prefix the variable name with the period (`.`), for example: `{{.key}}`.

+Use `{{.}}` to reference only the top of the stack, which can be useful if you present a template with a list.

 ### Tag types

 - `{{key}}`: Render the value associated with `key` as text.
 By default this is HTML escaped.
 Mustache renders a `nil` value as an empty string.
 - `{{{name}}}`: Acts the same as `{{name}}`, except the resulting text is not HTML escaped.
 You can also use `{{&name}}` to avoid HTML escaping.
-- `{{#section}}`: `#` represents a section block that either renders text once or multiple times depending on the value of the key in the current context.
+- `{{#section}}`: The `#` character represents a section block that either renders text once or multiple times depending on the value of the key in the current context.
 A section begins with `{{#section}}` and ends with `{{/section}}`.
 If the key represents a Boolean value, it only renders if true.
 If the key represents an `Optional` it renders if the object is non-nil.
 If the key represents an `Array` it renders the internals of the section multiple times, once for each element of the `Array`.
 Otherwise it renders with the selected value pushed onto the top of the context stack.
+See <doc:MustacheFeatures#Rendering-sections> for more information.
 - `{{^section}}`: An inverted section (`^`) does the opposite of a section.
 If the key represents a Boolean value, it renders if the value is false.
 If the key represents an `Optional` it renders if it is `nil`.
 If the key represents a `Array` it renders if the `Array` is empty.
 - `{{! comment }}`: `!` indicates a comment tag, which is ignored.
 - `{{>partial}}`: A partial tag (`>`) renders another mustache file, with the current context stack.
 In Swift Mustache, partial tags only work for templates that are a part of a library, and the tag represents the  name of the referenced template without the ".mustache" extension.
 See <doc:MustacheFeatures#Partial-templates> for more information.